TomPace101/nanopore_diffusion/notes.md

 Unresolved issues/questions:
 - should Request.run just run all of its children, the way RequestFileListRequest does now?
-  There's also some very common stuff for run: redo validation, assure_output_dirs
 - classes listed as TBD below.

 Implementation